SiJoris/my_repository/README.md

 this I typed on my laptop.

-this I changed on github
+this I deleted on github